Little Illini Conference: History

 The conference origins are twofold, the first iteration dates back to 1970 where the charter members included Casey, Marshall, Martinsville, Oblong, Palestine and Toledo-Cumberland.
 In 1972, St. Elmo joined the league and it maintained as a seven team conference until 1981, when Palestine left.
 As for the remaining teams, they would play their last season of football in 1983, leaving for other conferences.

 The conference would rise again in 1996 with some familiar names as well as some new teams.
 The second incarnation of the league included Albion-Edwards County, Casey-Westfield, Marshall, Martinsville, Oblong and Toledo-Cumberland.
 Palestine would return to the fold in 1997 with Bridgeport-Red Hill and Lawrenceville joining in 2001.
 Flora would join the conference in 2003, however, by 2008 Martinsville would leave the league.

-The conference has been strong in volleyball with Cumberland reaching the Class 1A final four three straight times from 2008-2010.
+The conference has been strong in volleyball with Cumberland reaching the Class 1A final four three straight times from 2008 to 2010.
 Edwards County took third place in Class 1A in 2007.

 In 2014 several schools, including Cumberland, Palestine-Hutsonville and Oblong left the Little Illini Conference to join the Little Okaw Valley Conference in central Illinois while Paris High School joined the conference.
 This followed the addition of Newton, Olney and Robinson high schools, which had been longtime members of the Apollo Conference.

 Edwards County left the LIC for the Black Diamond Conference in 2016.
 They became an affiliate member in the BDC for baseball and softball from 2014/2015-2015/2016.

-In 2020 Mount Carmel High School announced they would join the conference starting the 2021-22 school year.
+In 2020 Mount Carmel High School announced they would join the conference starting the 2021–22 school year, following the institution of a new playoff system in Illinois and the subsequent collapse of Indiana's Big Eight Conference.
 While Flora announced they would be departing to the Black Diamond Conference and Red Hill would depart as well.